 The Access Project empowers and supports students in achieving their university goals with a dedicated Access project in school students have support on hand.
-In addition students receive free tuition in one of their A level subjects.

-The Brilliant club provide a Scholars Programme which includes challenging courses on subjects beyond the classroom taught by world class researchers in small group tutorial and Join the Dots which brings schools together with universities to develop a network of support for our students during the transition to university.
+The Brilliant club supports our Year 12 & Description of the Join the Dots Programme which brings schools together with universities to develop a network of support for our students during the transition to university.